vault-development/react-native-oracle-mobile-cloud/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.reactlibrary.RNOracleMobileCloudPackage;` to the imports at the top of the file
+  - Add `import com.vault.ar.omc.RNOracleMobileCloudPackage;` to the imports at the top of the file
   - Add `new RNOracleMobileCloudPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: